SAP/openui5-docs/docs/Tables_Which_One_Should_I_Choose_148892f.md

 >
 > -   The number of columns that are visible
 >
-> -   The complexity of the cell content and/or the page \(for example, multiple pages in a flexible column layout, or how much binding is done\)
+> -   The complexity of the cell content and/or the page \(for example, multiple pages in a flexible column layout, or depending on how much binding is done\)
 >
 > -   The browser being used
 >